 Fall is my favorite season.
 It is representative of the transition from the smoldering heat of summer to the cold of winter.
 Now, I am speaking from an ideal perspective.
-However, I live in Texas so it usually doesn’t happen that way.
-It is not unusual for fall to have 90-degree weather but due to the change in scenery, no one can deny the arrival of fall.
+However, I live in Texas.
+So, it usually doesn’t happen that way.
+It is not unusual for Fall to have 90-degree weather but due to the change in scenery, no one can deny the arrival of Fall.
 One can’t help but notice the once green leaves turning into brilliant oranges, yellows, reds, and browns.
 Our lawns become a sea of leaves that add raking to our chore list.
 On the other hand, some trees keep their lush green leaves all year round and are called evergreens.
 Why?
 Because they are Ever-green.
 They tend to keep their foliage unless they become old and need to be replaced.
 Some common types of evergreens include firs, spruces, pines, magnolias, eucalypti, and many of the trees found in the rainforest.
 Unlike evergreens, deciduous trees shed their leaves during dryer seasons to prevent water loss.
-Types of common deciduous trees include maples, oakd, birches, aspens, and willows.
+Types of common deciduous trees include maples, oaks, birches, aspens, and willows.
 While thinking about this from a scientific standpoint, I couldn’t help but meditate on it from a spiritual perspective.

 What if these two words could be used as human characteristics?
 How would a spiritually evergreen individual differ from someone who is spiritually deciduous?
 The evergreen would be someone who appears to always have it together.
 One who is happy, perfect, and to be envied.
 One who has the outward appearance of godliness and gives others the perception of holiness.
 Naturally, evergreens trees are usually found in areas where there tends to be an abundance of sunshine and rainfall.
 Those that are spiritual evergreens tend to be comfortable because their needs are met and they don’t experience a lot of changes or fluctuations in their environment.
 Their perspective is formed and limited by their own personal experience.
 Sometimes, this makes it difficult for them to relate to others from different environments.